apache/iceberg/docs/aws.md

     --conf spark.sql.catalog.my_catalog.s3.access-grants.fallback-to-iam=true
 ```

+For more details on using S3 Access Grants, please refer to [Managing access with S3 Access Grants](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-grants.html).

 ### S3 Acceleration

 [S3 Acceleration](https://aws.amazon.com/s3/transfer-acceleration/) can be used to speed up transfers to and from Amazon S3 by as much as 50-500% for long-distance transfer of larger objects.